An Educational DIY Game Console

 Nibble is a new and improved version of MAKERbuino.

-Since its release in 2017, MAKERbuino was sold to over 12,000 customers across the world.
-We’ve gathered all the feedback and designed Nibble – a game console that’s even more educational and fun to use.
+Since its release in 2017, MAKERbuino was sold to over 12,000 customers across the world!
+We’ve listened to your feedback and designed Nibble – a game console that’s even more educational and fun to use.

 - Procesor: 8-bit, 16MHz